-An avid composer of music for the church, Mr. Sinden was commissioned to write a Psalm setting for the Virginia Girls' Choir which received its first performance at Choral Evensong at the National Cathedral in Washington, D.C. in June 2015.
-He has received the Composer Award from the American Festival for the Arts.
+An avid composer of music for the church, Mr. Sinden was commissioned to write a Psalm setting for the Virginia Girls' Choir which received its first performance at Choral Evensong at the Washington National Cathedral in Washington, D.C. in June 2015.
+He has won the Composer Award from the American Festival for the Arts.

 He and his wife, the recorderist Anne Timberlake, are the proud parents of a gleeful pre-schooler named William and a newborn named Margaret.